I came across this widely-held belief for the umpteenth time in a recent ecommerce forum post.

 I couldn’t even begin to guess how many of these things are sold each day, with competition coming not only from Amazon, ebay, etc., but even 7-11 stores!

-I do know that on the day I’m writing this post in 2017, Google shows an incredible 4 million monthly searches for the term “fidget spinner” in the US alone!
+I do know that on the day I first started writing this post in 2018, Google showed an incredible 4 million monthly searches for the term “fidget spinners” in the US alone!

 The (Big) Ranking Picture